Do Go On - 396 - Rosemary Brown: A Musical Seance

 And it wasn't worth interrupting and I apologise, Matt.

-Absolutely it was worth interrupting.
+Absolutely, it was worth interrupting.

-which like imagining the ad for it on TV,
+But so she's putting out this compilation, which is like imagining the ad for it on TV.

-the feel good hit of the 1970s featuring Chopin.
+The feel good hit of the 1970s featuring Chopin.

-And the guy who performed most of the album, Peter Caton,
+And the guy who performed most of the album, Peter Caiton, was a musician known for his

-while he was still alive.
+interpretations of the music Chopin wrote while he was still alive.

 Oh.